Please confirm topic selection

 • History

-• history of trauma involving flexion-distration mechanism
+• history of trauma involving a flexion-distraction mechanism

 • obtain relevant past history

-• ankylosing spondylitis / DISH
+• ankylosing spondylitis/DISH

 • previous cervical spine fusion